-As a matter of fact, coconut oil has the capacity to mimic the body’s own sebum, which the skin produces to lubricate and protect its barrier.
+Likewise, coconut oil can mimic the body’s own sebum, which the skin produces to lubricate and protect its barrier.

 Research (and my own real-life experience!) shows that oily skin is prone to less wrinkling than dry skin.
-Therefore, a more hydrated skin barrier will be more elastic and resilient and will have a diminished capacity for creasing.
+Therefore, a more hydrated skin barrier will be more elastic and resilient and have a diminished creasing capacity.

 Coconut Oil as a Natural Sun Screen

 I am a big proponent of natural sunshine for health and recommend to everyone I know to have at least 20 minutes of direct sun exposure daily.
 As a Western culture, I think we had become truly afraid of the sun, finding ways to “protect ourselves” from the source of life with lotions and creams that are quite toxic and which are directly absorbed into the bloodstream.

 We had truly been led astray with our belief in sun avoidance, which I believe is causing a health crisis of Vitamin D deficiency.

 Instead, we should focus on the extremes.
 If we decide to spend plenty of time outdoors in direct sun without a hat, then yes, we should take measures to protect ourselves.